 - 1. Cost.
-The new ALUCP, adopted by the ALUC in December of 2018, expanded safety zones and AlAs dramatically.
-In particular, the AlA for Chandler airport expanded by 67%, and the AlA for Fresno-Yosemite International expanded by 84%.
+The new ALUCP, adopted by the ALUC in December of 2018, expanded safety zones and AIAs dramatically.
+In particular, the AIA for Chandler airport expanded by 67%, and the AIA for Fresno-Yosemite International expanded by 84%.
 Because of this, accomplishing consistency with overlays would require rezoning of 60,624 parcels.
 Printing and mailing a notice to each of the affected property owners and holding educational workshops could cost more than \$100,000. - 2.
 Delay.
 The overlay zoning approach would take 9 to 12 months to implement.
 The overlay districts would need to be very complex to match the complexity of the ALUCP's regulations.
 Fresno has three airports within its boundaries, with a total of 29 different safety zones and noise contours, each of which could require its own unique overlay in order to implement the various restrictions on use, height, density and other aspects of development.
 During this time, all development projects within the purview of the ALUCP will need to be individually approved by the ALUC, which will slow down approval times and conflict with the Business Friendly Fresno/Money Back Guarantee (BFF/MBG) initiative.
-The overlay could be made simpler and somewhat faster to implement if a single overlay district was developed for all 60,624 parcels.
-However, in this scenario the single overlay district would need to somehow incorporate the ALUCP by reference in order to capture the intricate array of restrictions and assign them to the appropriate properties-this would work the same way as the approach proposed by staff, with no added benefits, but with the cost and delay of rezoning 60,624 parcels. - 3.
+The overlay could be made simpler and somewhat faster to implement if a single overlay district would need to somehow incorporate the ALUCP by reference in order to capture the intricate array of restrictions and assign them to the appropriate properties-this would work the same way as the approach proposed by staff, with no added benefits, but with the cost and delay of rezoning 60,624 parcels. - 3.
 Inefficiency.
 Finally, the ALUC's preferred approach is inefficient.
-When the ALUCP is periodically updated, which can happen up to once per year, the changes couldn't take effect until the overlay districts could be created or modified, requiring further text amendments and rezonings.
-During the rezoning process, which could take several months to a year, development projects will again be subject to delay by being forced to appear before the ALUC for approval, in conflict with BFF/MBG.
+When the ALUCP is periodically updated, the changes couldn't take effect until the overlay districts could be created or modified, requiring further text amendments and rezonings.
+During the rezoning process, development projects will again be forced to appear before the ALUC for approval, in conflict with BFF/MBG.

-It is worth noting, as evidence of the difficulty of achieving consistency with the new and expanded ALUCP that no jurisdiction in the County has been found to be consistent at this time.
+It is worth noting, as evidence of the difficulty of achieving consistency with the new and expanded

+ALUCP that no jurisdiction in the County has been found to be consistent at this time.